Cost Share Basics

 Types of Cost Sharing - University of Massachusetts Lowell

 Mandatory: Cost sharing that the sponsor requires as a condition of the award.
-Voluntary Committed: Cost sharing that the PI commits in the project proposal budget or the budget justification that is not required by the sponsor.
+Voluntary Committed: Cost sharing that the Principal Investigator (PI) commits in the project proposal budget or the budget justification that is not required by the sponsor.
 The University discourages cost sharing commitments when not required by the sponsor.
 The commitment is expressed as a dollar amount or a percent of effort.
 Voluntary Uncommitted: Cost Sharing is not initially promised in the proposal or otherwise indicated.

 Contribution Sources